Determined to end slavery at any cost, militant abolitionist John Brown led an 1859 raid on Harpers Ferry, Virginia that ended in disaster.

 Brown left Kansas in 1858 to properly organize a Southern invasion he’d envisioned for the last 10 years.
 He planned to invade Virginia with a small militia, take the federal reserve stored at Harpers Ferry, and incite a slave uprising from the surrounding territories.

-Perhaps he didn’t know it would, but the raid also helped to incite the Civil War.
+Perhaps he didn’t know it would, but John Brown’s raid also helped to incite the Civil War.
 Indeed, the raid would later be dubbed by some historians as “the dress rehearsal for the Civil War.”

 Brown respectfully called her “General Tubman,” while she considered him the greatest white man alive.
-Her sentiment was largely rooted in the fact that the man she met understood that abolition required tough choices.
+Her sentiment was largely rooted in the fact he understood that abolition required tough choices.

-He led 12 fugitive slaves to safety in Canada, navigating treacherous landscapes of pro-slavery fighters and U.S. troops.
+He had previously led 12 fugitive slaves to safety in Canada, navigating treacherous landscapes of pro-slavery fighters and U.S. troops.
 This success assured him that it was possible to take Harpers Ferry.

 Harpers Ferry was an industrialized town with a population of 3,000.
 More importantly, 18,000 slaves, which Brown called the “bees,” lived in its surrounding counties.
 Brown was confident he’d have their support when the time came.